JSON Path Search Field Expression Plugin

-Easily extract unique values from JSON messages using the Nodinite JSON Path Search Field Expression Plugin.
+Easily extract unique values from JSON messages using the JSON Path Search Field Expression Plugin.
 This page shows you how to configure, test, and use this plugin with clear input, configuration, and result examples.

-What is the JSON Path Plugin?
+What does the JSON Path plugin do?

-The Nodinite JSON Path plugin lets you extract one or more unique values from the payload (Body) of Log Events.
+The JSON Path plugin lets you extract one or more unique values from the payload (Body) of Log Events.
 Use it to process messages where data is structured as JSON, making it easy to target specific elements or attributes.

-- Process JSON messages and extract values using JSON Path
+- Process JSON messages and extract values using JSON Path expressions

 - Target any element or attribute in the JSON structure

-- Ideal for small payloads and business integration scenarios
+- Ideal for small to medium payloads

-Quick Example
+Example

 Input: